-Lotto died suddenly, alone up in his office.
+Lotto died suddenly, alone in his office.
 Mathilde found him and called his family and friends with the news.
-They descended on the house but she turned inwards.
+They descended on the house, but she turned inwards.
 She grieved, talking to no one, eating nothing.
-Eventually, she tried to find solace from random men but that didn’t help.
+Eventually, she tried to find solace from random men, but that didn’t help.

 Mathilde was mostly successful at avoiding anyone, although Sallie and Rachel would not stop checking on her.
 Chollie also snuck up on her one day.
 He came to gloat, to tell her what he’d done, to make sure she knew why Lotto had been distant the last months of his life.
 This awakened the darkness in her.

-Mathilde hired a private investigator to dig everything she could on Chollie.
+Mathilde hired a private investigator to dig into everything she could on Chollie.
 There was a lot.
 She broke up his marriage by sending his wife a picture of him at an orgy.
 Then, she contacted the FBI to share his other activities.

 One day, she got a visitor, a young man named Land.
 She thought he was a fan of Lotto, a young actor.
-He was a star on “The Starrs in Your Eyes” and did plays in the summer.
+He was a star on “The Stars in Your Eyes” and did plays in the summer.

-Land and Mathilde slept together and he left her a note in the fruit basket before leaving the next morning.
-The note went unread until later, until after she got a visit from Rachel and Sallie.
+Land and Mathilde slept together, and he left her a note in the fruit basket before leaving the next morning.
+The note went unread until later, after she got a visit from Rachel and Sallie.
 They brought a file on her, one Antoinette had compiled with her past.
-They had read it and knew about her uncle and Ariel.
+After reading it, they knew about her uncle and Ariel.
 They also told her that Lotto had had a son with Gwennie, and Antoinette arranged the child’s adoption.
 She helped Gwennie “run away” and provided for her care until the baby was born and given up for adoption.
 Then Gwennie returned home.
-Her father and brother kept an eye on her most of the time, but when they were not looking she committed suicide with a handful of pills.
+Her father and brother kept an eye on her most of the time, but when they were not looking, she died of suicide with a handful of pills.